cosmos72/gomacro/doc/features-and-limitations.md

 * history/readline (rlwrap does the job in most cases)
 * type inference in composite literals - see [github issue #9](https://github.com/cosmos72/gomacro/issues/9)

-* typeswitch confuses interpreted types with the same underlying (unnamed) type

 Other limitations:
 * named types created by interpreted code are emulated.
   When the interpreter is asked to create for example `type Pair struct { A, B int }`,